-It began when I was looking at solutions for exam stress, as a continuance of my mental wellbeing exploits and social initiatives.
+It started when I began looking at solutions for exam stress as a continuance of my mental wellbeing exploits and social initiatives.

-What followed was something I never expected: a fascinating journey which included completion of a neuroscience course.
+What followed was something I never anticipated: a fascinating journey which included completion of a neuroscience course.

-The research included:, phone calls, visits, meetups, books, academic readings, desktop research, emails, podcasts, attendance at conferences, interaction on social media, talks in schools, workshops and focus groups in the community.
+The research included:, phone calls, visits, meetups, books, academic readings, desktop research, emails, attendance at conferences, interaction on social media, talks in schools, and workshops and focus groups in the community.

 It also included cross sectional analysis of fields such as educational psychology, neuroscience, medicine, mental health, behavioural psychology, positive psychology, psychiatry, cognitive psychology, emotional intelligence, the arts, organisational psychology, coaching, sports psychology, the military, aviation, space and brain health.

 But most informative of all was the workshops and face to face talks with focus groups at grassroots level.
-In other words, listening to how stress was perceived and was impacting for people, companies and organisations.
+In other words, listening how stress was impacting at the coalface for people, companies and organisations.

-The blogs will cover topics such as: the background, the flipped approach, books, people, experts, facts, new science and solutions.
+The blogs will cover topics such as the background, books, people, experts, truisms and solutions.

-It will also conclude with my contribution and recommended solutions to the phenomenon that is exam stress.
-But take note, it advocates a flipped approach towards the understanding and management of stress, because for many years now, the commentary has told us stress is toxic.
-But I want to start a different narrative – one that new science supports, which highlights the benefits, beliefs and positivity that accompanies stress.
+It will also conclude with my small contribution (and recommended solutions) to the phenomenon that is exam stress.
+But take note, it advocates a flipped approach towards the understanding and management of stress.